streamlit/docs/content/library/api/data/data.md

 ---
-title: Data display elements
+title: Data elements
 slug: /library/api-reference/data
 ---

-# Data display elements
+# Data elements

 When you're working with data, it is extremely valuable to visualize that data quickly, interactively, and from multiple different angles.
 That's what